operator-framework/operator-sdk/doc/user/metrics/service-monitor.md

 [prometheus-operator][prom-operator] is an operator that creates, configures, and manages Prometheus clusters atop Kubernetes.

-`ServiceMonitor` is a CustomResource of the prometheus-operator, which discovers the `Endpoints` in `Service` objects and configures Prometheus to monitor those `Pod`s.
-See the prometheus-operator [documentation][service-monitor] to learn more about `ServiceMonitor`s.
+`ServiceMonitor` is a CustomResource of the prometheus-operator, which discovers the `Endpoints` in `Service` objects and configures Prometheus to monitor those pods.
+See the prometheus-operator [documentation][service-monitor] to learn more about `ServiceMonitor`.

 The `GenerateServiceMonitor` function takes a `Service` object and generates a `ServiceMonitor` resource based on it.
-To add `Service` target discovery of your created monitoring `Service`s you can use the `metrics.CreateServiceMonitor()` helper function, which accepts the newly created `Service`.
+To add `Service` target discovery of your created monitoring `Service` you can use the `metrics.CreateServiceMonitor()` helper function, which accepts the newly created `Service`.

 ### Prerequisites: